underhillanna/PhotosynQ-Documentation/tutorials/_data_quality.md

 #### Common reasons for poor quality measurements

 1. The device or leaf was not held steady throughout the measurement.
 This can be due to taking measurements in windy conditions or the data collector's hand shaking.
-2. The leaf is not fully covering the light guide.
+2. The leaf did not fully cover the light guide.
 This is especially problematic for absorbance measurements such as relative chlorophyll content.
-This often results in a warning message stating that the relative chlorophyll content is either very low or out of the expected range.
+This often results in an issue warning stating that the relative chlorophyll content is either very low or out of the expected range.
-3. The leaf is dead or dying.
+3. The leaf was dead or dying.
 Leaves in this condition can cause the Phi2, PhiNPQ or PhiNO values to be out of the expected range.
 This may be a completely valid measurement, or a measurement that should be discarded.

 #### How to identify data with 'issues' in the data explorer?

-1. We have added a default panel on the dashboard labelled **Data Quality - Issues** that provides information about how many of the *non-flagged* measurements have issues.
+1. We have added a default panel on the dashboard labelled **Data Quality - Issues** that provides information about how many of the *non-flagged* measurements have issue warnings.
 If the panel is not visible, you can add it to your dashboard by:

 	a.
 Select **Add Panel** in the dashboard